 2 min. read

-The “dry drowning” death of a 4-year-old boy from Houston has brought national attention to a rare condition that can occur hours or even days after a child inhales too much water.
+A few years ago, the “dry drowning” death of a 4-year-old boy from Houston brought national attention to a rare condition that can occur hours or even days after a child inhales too much water.
 The parents of Frankie Delgado, who died June 3, say that they hope other parents become educated about the warning signs of this unusual condition.

 “Dry drowning” — also referred to as “secondary drowning” if symptoms occur hours or days afterward — is when fluid floods the lungs.
 But this condition is not caused by too much fluid absorbed through the mouth or the breathing pipe, as in the case of typical submersion drownings.

 During a dry drowning, a little bit of water gets inside the lungs from possibly a near-drowning experience, or by having taken in too much water while playing in a pool, or during something as seemingly harmless as being tossed around by waves at the beach.
 The water can also lead to spasms in the airway, causing it to close up and impact breathing.

 In secondary drownings, the lungs respond to the trapped water by swelling.
 Ultimately, the fluid in the lungs makes it hard for the body to absorb oxygen.
 Oxygen blood levels can drop, potentially causing a slowed heart rate and, in rare cases, cardiac arrest.
 All of this can occur several hours — or even several days — after the initial water incident or near-drowning.

 If a child takes in a lot of water while swimming normally, aspiration can occur, according to Fernando Mendoza, M.D., chief of pediatrics and medical director of pediatric emergency, Baptist Health Baptist Hospital.